Uncertainty Quantification for Retrieval-Augmented Reasoning: Methodology

 ~ \textit{\textbf{A1: Query Paraphrasing (QP).}} Constructing effective search queries is critical for retrieving relevant documents; however, LLMs are not inherently optimized for this purpose~\cite{jiang2025s3, ma2023query, li2025raspberry}.
 The QP action ($a_{qp}$) is introduced as a query optimization mechanism that enables the system to explore alternative semantic formulations of the original query.
 Precisely, when action $a_{qp}$ is applied, the think $\tau_t$ of the state $s_t$ is preserved and only the query changes.
 Formally, the LLM $\pi_{\theta}$ takes action $a_{qp}$ at state $s_t$, transitioning to state $s_{t+1}$ with the same think $\tau_t$ and a new query $q_{t+1}$:

 Conceptually, QP perturbation tests whether the reasoning path is so fragile that paraphrasing the search query can alter its direction and lead to the retrieval of different documents.
-The QP action is implemented by prompting the LLM with a paraphrasing instruction, as shown in Figure~\ref{fig:sqp_prompt} in Appendix~\ref{app:prompt}.
+The QP action is implemented by prompting the LLM with a paraphrasing instruction.

 \textit{\textbf{A2: Critical Rethinking (CR).}} RAR models often suffer from the problem of \textit{self-criticism}, where they fail to recognize that previously retrieved information is noisy or irrelevant~\cite{Jin25SearchR1, jiang2025s3, Asai24selfrag, li2025raspberry}.
 Consequently, they continue to build their reasoning on top of earlier steps, even when those steps are uninformative and lack relevant content.
 This issue becomes particularly severe when it occurs in the early stages of the reasoning path.